SublimateDesign/gatsby-remark-component-images/README.md

 # gatsby-remark-component-images

- A Gatsby remark plugin applying gatsby-plugin-sharp processing to html-style markdown tags.
-The results can then be converted into
+ A Gatsby remark plugin applying gatsby-plugin-sharp processing to markdown html tags that are mapped to React components using rehypeReact.
+Refer to the ["Custom Components"](https://using-remark.gatsbyjs.org/custom-components/) tutorial for further details and caveats to components generated from html elements.

 ## Install